On a class of self-similar sets which contain finitely many common points: Introduction

 \end{theorem}

-Recently, the last three authors studied in \cite{Jiang-Kong-Li-2021} {analogous} objects but with different family of self-similar sets (their self-similar sets have different convex hulls).
-We indicate that our method is different from theirs.
-Furthermore, Theorem \ref{main:intersection} shows that the intersection of any finitely many $\La(y_i)$ has full Hausdorff dimension, while in \cite[Theorem 1.5]{Jiang-Kong-Li-2021} their method can only prove that the intersection of two associated sets has full Hausdorff dimension.
+Recently, the first three authors studied in \cite{Jiang-Kong-Li-2021} analogous objects but with different family of self-similar sets (their self-similar sets have different convex hulls).
+Furthermore, Theorem \ref{main:intersection} shows that the intersection of any finitely many $\La(y_i)$ has full Hausdorff dimension, while in \cite[Theorem 1.5]{Jiang-Kong-Li-2021} their method can only prove {this result for the intersection of two associated sets.}

 The rest of the paper is organized as follows.
-In Section \ref{sec:topology} we prove Theorem \ref{main:topology} for the topology of $\La(x)$; and in Section \ref{sec:measure-dim} we investigate the local dimension of $\La(x)$ and prove Theorem \ref{main:measure-dim}.
-In Section \ref{sec:intersection} we consider the intersection $\bigcap_{i=1}^p\La(y_i)$ and prove Theorem \ref{main:intersection}; and in the final section we make some further remarks. }
+In Section \ref{sec:topology} we prove Theorem \ref{main:topology} for the topology of $\La(x)$; and in Section \ref{sec:measure-dim} we investigate the local Hausdorff dimension of $\La(x)$ and prove Theorem \ref{main:measure-dim}.
+In Section \ref{sec:intersection} we consider the intersection $\bigcap_{i=1}^p\La(y_i)$ and prove Theorem \ref{main:intersection}; and in the final section we make some further remarks.